jboss-integration/fuse-bxms-integ/quickstarts/switchyard-bpm-service/Readme.md

         mvn clean -Pdeploy

-FUSE
+Wildfly
 ----------
-1. Start FUSE:
+1. Start Wildfly in standalone mode:

-${FUSE_HOME}/bin/karaf

-2. Ensure that the drools and switchyard compatible features URL files have been added to your Fuse instance.
-   In case they are not added then:

-    features:addurl mvn:org.switchyard.karaf/switchyard/${version.switchyard}/xml/features
-    features:addurl mvn:org.drools/drools-karaf-features/${version.org.kie}/xml/features

-3. Add the features URL for the respective version of BXMS.
-Replace {FUSE_BXMS_VERSION}
-with the version of Fuse BXMS Integration that you are using (ex.
-1.0.0):

-JBossFuse:karaf@root> features:addurl mvn:org.jboss.integration.fuse.quickstarts/karaf-features/${FUSE_BXMS_VERSION}/xml/features

-4. Install the feature for the bpm-service quickstart :

-JBossFuse:karaf@root> features:install fuse-bxms-switchyard-quickstart-bpm-service
+        ${AS}/bin/standalone.sh

+2. Build and deploy the Quickstart :

+        mvn install -Pdeploy -Pwildfly

-5. To submit a webservice request to invoke the SOAP gateway, run the quickstart client :
+3. Submit a webservice request to invoke the SOAP gateway.
+There are a number of ways to do this :
+- Submit a request with your preferred SOAP client - src/test/resources/xml contains sample requests and the responses that you should see
+- Use the simple bundled SOAP client and the sample request XML e.g.
 <br/>
 ```
-mvn exec:java -Pkaraf
+        mvn exec:java
 ```
 <br/>
+- SOAP-UI : Use the wsdl for this projects (src/main/resources/wsdl/) to create a soap-ui project.
+Use the sample request (src/test/resources/xml/soap-request.xml) as an example of a sample request.
+See the "Expected Output" section for the expected results.

-6. Undeploy the quickstart:
+4. Undeploy the quickstart:

-JBossFuse:karaf@root> features:uninstall fuse-bxms-switchyard-quickstart-bpm-service

-KARAF
+        mvn clean -Pdeploy -Pwildfly

+Karaf
 ----------
 1. Start the Karaf server :

 ${KARAF_HOME}/bin/karaf

-2. Ensure that the drools and switchyard compatible features URL files have been added to your Karaf instance.
-   In case they are not added then:

-    features:addurl mvn:org.switchyard.karaf/switchyard/${version.switchyard}/xml/features
-    features:addurl mvn:org.drools/drools-karaf-features/${version.org.kie}/xml/features

-3. Add the features URL for the respective version of BXMS.
+2. Add the features URL for the respective version of BXMS.
 Replace {FUSE_BXMS_VERSION}
 with the version of Fuse BXMS Integration that you are using (ex.
 1.0.0):

 karaf@root> features:addurl mvn:org.jboss.integration.fuse.quickstarts/karaf-features/${FUSE_BXMS_VERSION}/xml/features

-4. Install the feature for the bpm-service quickstart :
+3. Install the feature for the bpm-service quickstart :

 karaf@root> features:install fuse-bxms-switchyard-quickstart-bpm-service

-5. To submit a webservice request to invoke the SOAP gateway, run the quickstart client :
+4. To submit a webservice request to invoke the SOAP gateway, run the quickstart client :
 <br/>
 ```
 mvn exec:java -Pkaraf
 ```
 <br/>

-6. Undeploy the quickstart:
+5. Undeploy the quickstart:

 karaf@root> features:uninstall fuse-bxms-switchyard-quickstart-bpm-service